zhengjiaojo/tradetrust-cli/README.md

 ## Batching PDFs

 This command process all PDFs in the input directory and convert all of them into the base64 string.
-It will then appned this base64 string as an attachment to the given document.
+It will then append this base64 string as an attachment to the given document.

 ```bash
 tradetrust batch-pdf <PathToRawPDFsDir> <PathToRawDocumentFile>